Why do toy and small dogs have specific diets?

 Should I give adult food or supplements to my toy/small puppy?

-The simple answer is no, and they should only receive foods appropriate for growth or all life stages.
-Typical adult dog foods can have very different energy content and may not provide all the essential nutrients for growth.
+The simple answer is no — your puppy should only receive foods appropriate for growth or all life stages.
+Typical adult dog foods can have very different energy contents and may not provide all the essential nutrients for growth.

 Avoid nutritional supplements (with minerals and vitamins) unless recommended by your veterinarian.
 Any supplement can unbalance the diet and increase the risk of nutrient deficiency or excess.